 Option 6: DSCR (Debt Service Coverage Ratio) Programs

+DSCR programs qualify you based on the property’s income instead of your personal income.
 The lender looks at one simple question: does the rental income cover the mortgage payment and expenses?
-If the propertyβs net operating income is at least 1.0-1.2 times the mortgage payment, you qualify.
-Your personal T4 income, your job, your other debtsβnone of it matters the way it does with a traditional mortgage.
+If the property’s net operating income covers the mortgage at the lender’s required ratio, you qualify.
+Your personal T4 income, your job, your other debts — none of it matters the way it does with a traditional mortgage.

-DSCR rates are higher than A lender ratesβusually in the B lender range or slightly above.
+DSCR rates are higher than A lender rates — usually in the B lender range or slightly above.
 Down payment requirements are typically 20-25%.
 But the trade-off of not needing personal income verification is worth it for many investors.

 Side-by-Side Comparison

-Hereβs everything in one table so you can compare at a glance:
+Here’s every option in one table so you can compare at a glance:

 | Feature | CMHC Insured | Conventional | B Lender | Private | VTB | DSCR |